Tareq-Islam/DSA/README.md

 *Repository Highlights:

-Multi-Language Support: We'll cover DSA implementations in popular languages such as Python, Java, C++, JavaScript, and more.
+Multi-Language Support: We'll cover DSA implementations in popular languages such as C, C#, C++, JavaScript, and more.
 This diversity enables learners and professionals to explore DSA in their preferred language.

 In-Depth Explanations: Each DSA implementation will be accompanied by detailed explanations, making it accessible to both beginners and experienced developers.